 Solvency II is the EU’s prudential framework for insurance and reinsurance undertakings, in force since January 2016.
 The framework rests on three pillars:

-- Pillar 2 covers governance and supervisory review including ORSA.
+- Pillar 2 covers governance and the supervisory review process, including the Own Risk and Solvency Assessment that gave the US NAIC ORSA its name.

 Reinsurance and Risk Transfer Mechanics